zephyrproject-rtos/zephyr/samples/net/sockets/big_http_download/README.rst

 to authenticate to that server.

 Note, that TLS support in the sample depends on non-posix, TLS socket functionality.
-Therefore, it is only posibly to run TLS in this sample on Zephyr.
+Therefore, it is only possible to run TLS in this sample on Zephyr.

 Running application on POSIX Host